Trump blocks Broadcom's bid to buy Qualcomm

 - Mobile military -

-Along with self-driving cars, drones and robots relying on blazingly fast wireless data connections, such networks will also be relied on by the military.
+Along with self-driving cars, drones and robots depending on super-fast wireless data connections, such networks will also be relied on by the military.

 "I'm a technology analyst, not a military analyst, but it makes sense to me that troops will be wirelessly connected in the air, on the water and on the ground," Moorhead said.